The cyber threat landscape is diversifying with cyber criminals finding new, surreptitious ways to attack your organisation every day.

-Having anything other than the top level of security makes organisations more vulnerable to target and easier to infect.
+Having anything other than the top level of cybersecurity makes organisations more vulnerable to target and easier to infect.
 Most ransomware spreads from fake and unsolicited emails and results in massive disruption, revenue-draining costs and reputational damage.

 Can you afford to ignore this issue any longer?

 In our experience, businesses who don’t recognise the threats and fail to do anything significant to protect themselves are the ones most likely to face IT security risks.
 Increasing your security is non-negotiable if you want to protect the information, IP and confidentiality of your business, staff and clients.

 Security is no longer just an anti-virus program, nor can it be viewed as a potential single incident.
 Threats and attacks are constant, increasingly varied and harder to detect.
 To improve your security position, you need to fully understand the threat landscape and put adequate protections in place.
 This includes analysing the behaviour of malware to gather intelligence about threats from multiple sources and continually reviewing your security practices to ensure they’re working to protect you.

 If you’re not sure your security practices are adequately protecting your organisation, don’t bury your head in the sand any longer.
 Act before it’s too late.

 Now is the perfect time to review your security and ensure they’re best-of-breed.
 What would you rather face – upgrading your security or dealing with the cost, time and reputational fallout of a ransomware attack?